llamakc/llamakc.github.io/_posts/2023-12-10-via-ferrata-of-middle-age.md

 Ask me where I've been when I appear lost&#151;
 Crows tap the window to trade this heartburn
-heart again for coins and loose cigarettes while
+heart again for coins or loose cigarettes while
-*antecessor ex machina* hold the world mute,
+*antecessor ex machina* hold the xxxxxxx world
+mute and declare right of first survival

+~~generational curses
 another dream you never wake from&#151;
 ...
-Tell me
+Tell me~~
 ---
 <br/>
 ~~and to share a dream of third grade